ringcentral/ringcentral-api-docs/docs/team-messaging/manual/attaching-files.md

-# Posting a file to a Glip chat
+# Posting a file to a chat

 An important part of communication within the context of collaboration is the sharing of files and images with teammates.
 Sharing and displaying an image or a file is done by posting the file's contents to a designated endpoint.
 The code below shows how to post a file to a chat, assuming you already know the chat ID.